 Kellstrom has offices in Austria, Denmark, Finland, Germany, Greenland, Iceland, Ireland, Norway, Sweden, Switzerland, Israel, Cyprus, Greece, Turkey, the UK, and the US.

-The company operates through two primary business segments.
-Commercial Aerospace supplies aircraft parts, as well as provides logistics and material management support to customers that have included Delta Air Lines, Eagle Services-Asia, and Beaver Aerospace.
-Its Defense Aerospace segment focuses on the T-56 engine, as well as engines for the C-130 Hercules, P-3 Orion, F-16 Fighting Falcon.
+The company operates through three business segments: High Tech Avionics, Aerospace Distribution, and Kellstrom Power Group.
+High Tech Avionics operates as a repair station specializing in component and maintenance for commercial and military aircraft.
+Aerospace Distribution supplies aircraft parts, as well as provides logistics and material management support to customers that have included Delta Air Lines, Eagle Services-Asia, and Beaver Aerospace.

 Kellstrom strengthened its market presence in mid-2013 through the purchase of AirLiance Materials, a supplier of high-quality surplus parts to the global air transport and MRO industry.
 The deal fortified Kellstrom's Commercial Aerospace segment and augmented its customer base to more than 1,000 customers.

 Investment firm Inverness Management owns a controlling stake in Kellstrom.
 It led a group that bought the assets in 2002 of Kellstrom Industries, which had filed for Chapter 11 bankruptcy earlier that year.